Anxious EU appeals to Britons to stay, warns of costs

 Finance ministers from the 19 EU states using the euro currency met in Luxembourg on Thursday but their chairman, Dutch minister Jeroen Dijsselbloem, said they would not discuss any contingency plans for Brexit.
 He acknowledged concern about the British vote but said there was no "Plan B" to deal with it, adding he was confident Britons would vote to remain.

-That confidence is not widely shared in Brussels, especially in the past two weeks since polls have swung toward Brexit.
+That confidence is not widely shared in Brussels, especially in the past two weeks since polls have swung towards Brexit.

 "We are approaching the point of no return.
 Brexit is now a visible scenario," one senior EU diplomat said.
 "We are talking, loudly but not in public.
 But there is nothing we can do."